 The High Ambition Coalition

-While the world’s leading carbon emitters and economic powerhouses settled on mitigation targets to meet the 2°C mark, the Marshall Islands and other at-risk countries internally acknowledged that more ambitious targets were needed.
+While the world’s leading carbon emitters and economic powerhouses settled on a 2°C temperature rise target, the Marshall Islands and other at-risk countries internally acknowledged that more ambitious goals were needed.

 And so Tony de Brum began his unofficial campaign.
 The High Ambition Coalition was born through informal discussions during preliminary climate summits in mid-2015.
 By the time of the Paris negotiations in December, de Brum was in regular meetings with ministers and representatives from across the world, including Miguel Arias Cañete, the EU climate commissioner, and Todd Stern, the US chief negotiator.